dotcomaki/dotcomaki/README.md

 - Here's my portfolio website - [Akif's Portfolio](https://dotcomaki.github.io)
 - To connect with me, here's my [LinkedIn](https://linkedin.com/in/mohammadakif)
-- For any other social, my username is `dotcomaki` everywhere (socials linked down anyway).
+- For any other social, my username is `dotcomaki` everywhere.

 ## Armoury
 -`Python`|`Java`|`Flutter`-